jimpudar/blog/content/debian-router.md

 My `iptables` rules:

-(Note: I seem to have port 53 open for UDP and TCP.
+(Note: I seem to have port 53 open for UDP and TCP on both the internal and external interfaces.
 I think this is an error, as my DNS server should only be accessible from inside the LAN.
-I also shouldn't have UDP port 67 open.
+I also shouldn't have UDP port 67 open to the external interface.
 This is what I meant by "crufty"...)

 <!-- markdownlint-disable line-length -->
 ```text